Can you demonstrate to someone that you’re the best candidate for the job in a minute or less?

-Have you had success with a unique elevator pitch?
-Share below!
+Have you had any success with an elevator pitch that’s out of the box?
+Share your experience in the comments below!